Skip to content

 Evolutionary Success

-Don’t get me wrong, they are faultless machines and magnificent predators, perfectly adapted to be on top of the food chain.
-The earliest fossil evidence of the shark’s ancestors can be dated back to over 450 million years ago (that is before there were even trees on the prehistoric continents), but since then, they haven’t evolved much.
+I have always considered sharks dumb creatures.
+Don’t get me wrong; they are faultless machines and magnificent predators, perfectly adapted to be on top of the food chain.
+The earliest fossil evidence of the shark’s ancestors dates back over 450 million years ago (that is before there were even trees on the prehistoric continents), but since then, they haven’t evolved much.
 They represent an outstanding evolutionary success.
 But I have always seen sharks as powerful animals, relying on their raw power, biting whatever they can without much thinking or strategy.
-Yet here they are, taking turns and coordinating their attacks into the bait ball right in front of my eyes, in a way that left me almost disorientated, definitely speechless.
+Yet here they are, taking turns and coordinating their attacks into the bait ball right in front of my eyes, in a way that left me almost disoriented, definitely speechless.

 When it comes to nature, you never stop learning, do you?

-The water during this season has a pleasant temperature of 27/30°C. Good enough to swim without a wetsuit but together with the weight belt and the long fins, after an hour of swimming right in the middle of the most hectic hunt I have ever witnessed, cramps are biting my legs and I start to become fatigued.
+The water during this season has a pleasant temperature of 27–30°C. Good enough to swim without a wetsuit, but together with the weight belt and the long fins, after an hour of swimming right in the middle of the most hectic hunt I have ever witnessed, cramps are biting my legs, and I start to become fatigued.

-But Poseidon is not done yet, he has another surprise for us.
+But Poseidon is not done yet; he has another surprise for us.

 IMAGE ABOVE: Sharks feeding from below, while seabird are taking their share from the air.